Career Counselling in BC: How to Know if You Need it and How it Helps

 This often includes:

-considering a career change but unsure what direction makes sense
+considering a career change but feeling unsure what direction makes sense

 feeling burned out but uncertain whether to leave or adjust the current role